ethereum/ethereum-org-website/public/content/developers/tutorials/server-components/index.md

 const account = privateKeyToAccount(process.env.PRIVATE_KEY as `0x${string}`)
 ```

 The environment variables are available in [`process.env`](https://www.totaltypescript.com/how-to-strongly-type-process-env).
 However,  TypeScript is strongly typed.
-An environment variable can be be any string, or empty, so the type for an environment variable is `string | undefined`.
+An environment variable can be any string, or empty, so the type for an environment variable is `string | undefined`.
 However, a key is defined in Viem as `0x${string}` (`0x` followed by a string).
 Here we tell TypeScript that the `PRIVATE_KEY` environment variable will be of that type.
 If it isn't, we'll get a runtime error.

 The [`privateKeyToAccount`](https://viem.sh/docs/accounts/privateKey) function then uses this private key to create a full account object.